 I lucked out!
-Each package of tobacco cloth with the folds covered one half of the adjustable base!
-There was just enough to go one fold of material around the corners at the top of the bed.
+Each package of tobacco cloth with the folds covered one-half of the adjustable base!
+There was just enough to have one fold of material around the corners at the top of the bed.
 Phew!

 It wasn’t difficult to do but did take some time, approximately 3 hours.
 That sounds like a long time but I wasn’t rushing by any means.
-It may not take anyone else that long.
+It may not take you that long.